-The scheme is a really valuable opportunity for you to experience first hand what it is like to be a trainee at the firm, and to understand the firm’s culture and expertise.
+Our scheme is a really valuable opportunity for you to experience first-hand what it is like to be a trainee at the firm, and to understand the firm’s culture and expertise.
 You will also learn about how law firms work as a business, and how we differentiate ourselves from our competitors.

-During the two-week scheme you will complete client work at trainee level, and be mentored and supported by your supervisor and trainee ‘buddy’.
-You can expect to attend workshops, training sessions and visits to barristers’ chambers and the Royal Courts of Justice.
-You will also have the opportunity to interact with our employees at social networking events.
-You will be paid £350 per week.
+During the two-week scheme you will complete practice group and client work at trainee level.
+Before you join the scheme we’ll ask you for your practice group preferences and we’ll take these into account when allocating your supervisor.
+You will also be mentored and supported by your trainee ‘buddy’ and will be invited to an evening event with all of our trainee cohort.
+You can also expect to meet lawyers from each practice group, attend workshops, and you will have the opportunity to interact with our employees at social networking events.

 Listen to our video by Katy from our trainee recruitment team who will provide you with some hints and tips to help you with the application process.